SafeGuards – Regulatory Updates

 Subscribers receive weekly email alerts on new SafeGuardS.
 They also receive our Product Recalls publication twice per month, compiling consumer product recalls notified in the EU, US and Australia.

-09 Nov 2017 Toys and Juvenile Products, Hardgoods, Electrical and Electronics
+28 Jul 2020 Toys and Juvenile Products, Hardgoods, Cosmetics, Personal Care and Household